 Allies and Enemies

 Despite aggressive bombing and sabotage campaign directed mainly against international energy firms and Colombia state oil company Ecopetrol, the ELN has declined from a mid-1990’s peak of close to 5,000 fighters to around 2,000 fighters today.
-Should the government engage the rebels in formal peace talks, Gabino’s fate would be strongly linked to the outcome, as the ELN’s commander-in-chief.
+As the ELN’s commander in chief, Gabino’s fate is strongly linked to the outcome of the ongoing peace negotiations with the government.